klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 Another thing we should have handled differently was looking into polynomial regression towards the end of the project.
 Even though we are dealing with a classification problem, we listened to our problem owner and took valuable time from the end of the project to look into linear regression again, which we had already done in the beginning but concluded to not continue with for multiple reasons.
 We could have saved time which potentially would have led to more promising classification results if we explained the reasons why we did not continue with it in the first place to our project owner repeatedly.

 In reflection, the mistakes we made as a group were all avoidable and cost us time and almost fatally misleading results.
-We should have avoided this by following the lectures more closely and reviewing each other’s code.
+We should have avoided this by following the lectures more closely in practice and reviewing each other’s code.
 However, on a positive note, we learned how important cross-validation, reviewing and following the sprint plan is, and can say that this was the last time any of these mistakes will happen to us.